MEET THE TEAM

 Alex Hausfeld is the Marketing Coordinator for the Air Force Marathon organization.
 Alex oversees various marketing aspects such as social media, advertising, external communications, design, and website content.

-Alex has worked in the marketing industry since graduating from Miami University in 2011 with a bachelor’s degree in Marketing.
+Alex has worked in the marketing industry since graduating from Miami University with a bachelor’s degree in Marketing.
 She began her career at the Shedd Aquarium in Chicago before moving overseas where she worked for the 88th Force Support Squadron at Ramstein Air Base.
 Alex has been with the Air Force Marathon team since 2017 where she started in the sponsorship role before transitioning to the marketing role in 2019.

 Matthew Crooker is the Operations Coordinator of the Air Force Marathon organization.
 Matthew turns team thoughts into reality, creating plans and layouts for team members, and solving complicated issues as they arise.